Predictia/AQUA/diagnostics/teleconnections/README.md

 Tests are run with github actions, see `.github/workflows/teleconnections.yml` for details.
 Tests make use of the `cdotesting.py` file, that contains functions evaluating teleconnections with cdo bindings.

+## Contributing

+Contributions are welcome, please open an issue or a pull request.
+If you have any doubt or suggestion, please contact the AQUA team or Matteo Nurisso (m.nurisso@isac.cnr.it).